nihzh/nihzh.github.io/docs/Edinburgh/Secure Programming.md

 - theorem proving
 - model checking

-Lightweight formal methods: make specifications be standard and generic Static checking
+Lightweight formal methods: **make specifications be standard and generic** Static checking

-*Assertion checking*: dynamic runtime checks, to test properties teh programmer expects to be true assertion tests usually disabled
+*Assertion checking*: dynamic runtime checks, to test properties the programmer expects to be true 断言检查 assertion tests usually disabled

 *Contracts*
-use explicit pre- and post-conditions supplied by teh programmer when developing code
+use explicit pre- and post-conditions supplied by the programmer when developing code

 *Design by Contract (TM)* aims to build a system as a set of components whose interaction is governed by mutual obligations, or contracts.
-*Hoare triple*$$\{P\}C\{Q\}$$where C is a program command, P is aa pre-condition and Q is a post-condition
+Effel OOP*Hoare triple*$$\{P\}C\{Q\}$$where C is a program command, P is aa pre-condition and Q is a post-condition

-*Effel*: besides pre and post conditions, class invatiants which must be established when an object is created and maintained whenever it is modified
+besides pre and post conditions, class invatiants which must be established when an object is created and maintained whenever it is modified

 *Defensive programming*: adds checks to code to ensure that pre-conditions are met

-`strncat(dest, src, num)`, throus warnings when preconditions `maxRead()` and `maxSet()` are not set
+`strncat(dest, src, num)`, throws warnings when preconditions `maxRead()` and `maxSet()` are not set

 *Bound/range Analysis*
 - `alloc_size(dest) > strlen(src)`
 - `array_size(a) > n` before a\[n\]access

+*Tainted data analysis*

 *Type State (resource) Tracking* isnull(ptr), nonull(ptr)